jmjry/country-royale/README.md

  ### Accessibility testing

+ * I used [WAVE](https://wave.webaim.org/report#/https://jmjry.github.io/country-royale/) to test the accessibility of Country Royale.
+  * 6 contrast errors were found however these do not need to be fixed.
+The first error is that the submit button inverts colors when a user hovers over it.
+This is the same for the restart game button.
+The other contrast errors are due to the scoring system however these do not prevent any accessibility issues.

  ### Known Bugs

  * During the testing of my project, after the removal of radio buttons I noticed that there was no indication for the user when selecting an answer.
 This has since been fixed but was recorded as a bug during time of testing.